 How to form pita bread dough step by step instructions

-Place 2 pieces of dough on the fully preheated pizza stone and bake at 500˚F 2 to 2 1/2 minutes or until puffed.
-Transfer to a rack for 5 minutes then cover with a dry towel so they don’t dry out.
-Repeat with remaining pitas.
+• Bake on the fully preheated pizza stone at 500˚F for 2 to 2 1/2 minutes.
+Once puffed, transfer to a rack for 5 minutes, and then cover with a dry towel.

 Pita bread puffing in the oven